Soumilgit/sentient_ai_upgrad_hack/README.md

 # Micro Learning Engine

-A personalized micro-learning platform that adapts to your competence and engagement levels, powered by AI and built for the Education Hackathon.
+A personalized micro-learning platform that adapts to your competence and engagement levels, powered by AI and built for a Hackathon.

 ## 🚀 Features